-This policy also has due regard to statutory and non-statutory guidance, including, but not limited to, thefollowing:
+This policy also has due regard to statutory and non-statutory guidance, including, but not limited to, the following:

-• DfE (2022) 'Suspension and Permanent Exclusion from maintained schools, academies and student referral units in England, including student movement'.
+• DfE (2023) 'Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including student movement'.

 - DfE (2022) 'Behaviour in Schools'. - DfE (2015) 'Special educational needs and disability code of practice: 0 to 25 years'. - DfE (2018) 'Mental health and behaviour in schools'.